repobee/repobee/docs/repobee_plug/creating_plugins.rst

 order to make a plugin more maintainable, it is possible to create a proper Python package.
-This may sound daunting if it's something you've never done before, but we provide a template to get started from, and so it should not be too much of a challange.
+This may sound daunting if it's something you've never done before, but we provide a template to get started from, and so it should not be too much of a challenge.
 In this section, we'll walk through how to get started.

 Installing ``cookiecutter``